evolvablehardware/BitstreamEvolution/README.md

 # BitstreamEvolution
-Code for the BitstreamEvolution Open Source Toolkit
+An Open Source Toolchain for the artificial evolution of FPGA bitstreams using genetic algorithms.

 ## Table of Contents
 - [BitstreamEvolution](#bitstreamevolution)